 Rowers Upstream Downstream

-0-4 5-9 10 or more Can't move 4" 6" 4" 6" 8"
+0-4 5-9 10 or more Can't move 4'' 6'' 4" 6" 8"

 Chasm

+Unstream m inus 3"

-Upstream n Downstream ninus 3" i plus 5"
+ostream minus Downstream plus 5"

 The boat counts as Soft Cover for figures rowing, hard cover for figures keeping their heads down.
 Slann trying to get aboard suffer a minus 2 'to hit' and 'Initiative' penalty.
-If they
+If they push their opponent back they are aboard.